St. Agnes Cemetery

-St. Agnes Cemetery is a 108 acre Roman Catholic cemetery established in 1867.
+St. Agnes Cemetery is a 108 acre Catholic cemetery established in 1867.
 Located in Menands, New York, St. Agnes Cemetery is managed and cared for by Albany Diocesan Cemeteries.

 St. Agnes Cemetery was consecrated in 1867 and has features characteristic of the rural cemetery movement.
 Like other landscapes of this genre, St. Agnes Cemetery was designed to portray order, symmetry, and peace.
 The history of the Capital Region is written on memorials throughout St. Agnes Cemetery.

 It was listed on the National Register of Historic Places in 2008.